 - There’s a lake for swimming and Watersports and it’s beautiful but frigid.
 Don’t expect it to warm up too much, even in Summer.
 The sea is a long way away.

-This gem of a city on the edge the Andes mountains, just over the border from Chile, is one of my favourite places in the country.
+This gem of a city on the edge of the Andes mountains, just over the border from Chile, is one of my favorite places in the country.

 Mendoza is surrounded by wine country.
-This is one the best vine growing regions of the world.
+This is one of the best wine-growing regions of the world.
 I can’t enough of Malbec and this is ground zero for the best bottles in the world.
 There’s even a national wine museum (well worth a visit, by the way)